 Employment Insurance Regular Benefits

 Employment Insurance (EI) Regular Benefits are available to people who lose their jobs through no fault of their own, and who are available for and able to work, but can not find a job.
-The EI Regular Benefits provide temporary financial assistance for the unemployed who qualify for the benefits, while they look for work or upgrade their skills.
+The EI Regular Benefits program provides temporary financial assistance for the unemployed who qualify for the benefits, while they look for work or upgrade their skills.

 Usually, you are not eligible for EI Regular Benefits if you: